roydon-luo/CPIFuse/README.md

 # CPIFuse
-The source code will be available after the work is accepted.
+The source code and dataset will be available after the work is accepted.